-'extinction vortex' which may result in losing the species altogether.
-The key requirements to be delivered through the agri-environment scheme are to ensure the provision of food plants which seed throughout the breeding season and to ensure the retention of appropriate nesting habitat.
+Turtle doves are now experiencing problems on the wintering grounds in Africa and large numbers are shot on migration through the Mediterranean each year depleting a contracting population, although UK birds appear to be avoiding the worst areas.
+The breeding population in the UK is currently halving in number every six years with an estimated 6-7000 territories in 014.
+A number of factors have contributed to this situation combining to create an 'extinction vortex' which may result in losing the species as a breeding bird.
+The key requirements to be delivered through the agri-environment scheme are to ensure the provision of food plants which seed throughout the breeding season and to ensure the retention of their nesting habitat of tall dense hedgerows.
 Density in Warwickshire shows a prolonged crash over the 20 year study period.
 This trend is reflected regionally and nationally.
 It is likely that loss of local habitat is only part of the problem for this species and that events in wintering grounds and problems encountered during migration have a greater effect.
-The distribution map shows three distinct clusters a main one centred on Fenny Compton, Kineton, Burton Dassett and Harbury, one in the west at Alcester and lastly around Tanworth, Lapworth and Henley (Smith, 2016).
+The distribution map shows three distinct clusters, a main one centred on Fenny Compton, Kineton, Burton Dassett and Harbury, one in the west at Alcester and lastly around Tanworth, Lapworth and Henley (Smith, 2016).

-Yellow wagtail.
+Yellow wagtail

 Serious declines in breeding numbers place it on the Red List of Birds of Conservation Concern (Eaton et al. 2009).
 Between 2010 and 1970 the population declined by 72% and its range contracted 32% between surveys in 1968-1972 and 2008-2011.
-The decline has been linked to soil penetrability and For much of the study invertebrate availability. period the Yellow Wagtail followed the national and regional picture however from 2011 instead of following the small national increase the Warwickshire population nosedived.
+The decline has been linked to soil penetrability and invertebrate availability.
+For much of the study period the Yellow Wagtail followed the national and regional picture however from 2011 instead of following the small national increase the Warwickshire population nosedived.
 The Yellow Wagtail has a concentrated spread across eastern Warwickshire around Fenny Compton, Burton Dassett, Kineton and Harbury and a second hotspot up in the north at Curdworth (Smith, 2016).

-Linnet.
+Linnet